dottxt-ai/outlines/README.md

 ## Prompting

-Buiding prompts can get messy. **Outlines** makes it easier to write and manage prompts by encapsulating templates inside "template functions".
+Building prompts can get messy. **Outlines** makes it easier to write and manage prompts by encapsulating templates inside "template functions".

 These functions make it possible to neatly separate the prompt logic from the